fluidecho/yakety/README.md

 ## Notes

-Uses [naked-websocket](https://www.npmjs.com/package/naked-websocket) as the TCP/TLS network link and [SMP](https://www.npmjs.com/package/smp) for message framing, with any payload codec: String, Buffer, JSON, MsgPack, etc.
+Yakety is built on top of these open protocols: [naked-websocket](https://www.npmjs.com/package/naked-websocket) for TCP/TLS network link and [SMP](https://www.npmjs.com/package/smp) for message framing, with any payload codec: String, Buffer, JSON, MsgPack, etc.

 ## License